Veeky-kumar/Calculator/readme.md

-Certainly!
-Here's a simple README template for your calculator project:

----

 # Calculator Project

 Welcome to the Calculator project!
 This web application is a basic calculator built using HTML, CSS, and JavaScript.